This is your one-stop shop for understanding the how, what, where and why of your industry placement. Please read each section carefully.

 The internship subject requires that I have (insert appropriate number of days) days of placement in an industry relevant to my field of study, which can be taken (insert as relevant, eg. in a two-week block) or (insert as relevant, eg. one day per week for ten weeks).
 The placement is comprehensively covered by the university's insurance policy.

 After researching many organisations, I found (insert the name of organisation) very interesting and I would like to ask if you would be interested in hosting me later this year.
 I am particularly interested in (insert your area of interest).

 The internship coordinator would be happy to answer any questions and can be contacted via email:

 (Insert your name & your mobile phone number)

 Information Sheets for potential host organisations

-Please supply potential host organisation with the appropriate information sheet depending on what subject you are enrolled in.
+Please supply the potential host organisation with the appropriate information sheet, depending on which subject you are enrolled in.